zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 ## Other Resources

+[How to Write A Killer Software Engineering Résumé](https://medium.freecodecamp.org/writing-a-killer-software-engineering-resume-b11c91ef699d): A fantastic breakdown of the essential components that make up a résumé.
+The impact statements within the Employment section and the Project sections in particular are especially worthwhile.
+Highly recommended as virtually every company requires them, whether or not you use résumés to get you your job.

 [Remote Dev Job Sites](http://bit.ly/2NSgGe1) Here is a list of remote development jobs sites/companies/resources compiled by Misha one of the member of our community.